Qovery/qovery-client-go/docs/ContainerEnvironmentVariableApi.md

 > DeleteContainerEnvironmentVariable(ctx, containerId, environmentVariableId).Execute()

-NOT YET IMPLEMENTED - Delete an environment variable from a container
+Delete an environment variable from a container